-VanWineFest is pleased to partner with our charitable beneficiary, Bard on the Beach, on a series of wine tastings: Wine Wednesdays.
+VanWineFest is pleased to partner with our charitable beneficiary, Bard on the Beach, on Wine Wednesday, returning Wednesday, October 6 at 7pm via Zoom for a special Thanksgiving edition.

-Wine Wednesdays, a popular special event at Bard, has moved online as part of Bard Beyond the Beach.
-Join Bard’s Artistic Director Christopher Gaze and #VIWF Executive Director Harry Hertscheg as they chat and taste wine with special guests in a virtual wine tasting event in Christopher’s garden.
+Wine Wednesdays, a popular special event at Bard, moved online in 2020 and featured many special guests from the wine world, joining Bard’s Artistic Director Christopher Gaze and #VIWF Executive Director Harry Hertscheg in a virtual wine tasting.

 *The above wines are available for purchase at BC Liquor Stores near you.